NewGameJay/veri-demo/replit.md

   - Optimized imports and removed unused dependencies
   - Enhanced focus states for form interactions
   - Consistent 4pt grid spacing system
+- ✅ Implemented fully functional navigation system with all pages:
+  - Profile page with social connections and personal info management
+  - Analytics page with performance metrics and platform insights
+  - Leaderboard page with global rankings and tier system
+  - AI Agent Studio page with streak-based access control
+  - Settings page with notification, privacy, and subscription management
+- ✅ Added logout functionality to dashboard sidebar
+- ✅ Fixed routing to ensure all pages are accessible via sidebar navigation